CSE593-HandCrafters-of-Interaction/structify/README.md

 npm install
 ```

-2. Configure your OpenAI key by creating `.env.local` in the project root.
+2. Configure your Gemini key by creating `.env.local` in the project root.
 You can find an example in `.env.example`.

 ```
-OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+GOOGLE_GENERATIVE_AI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 1. Start the dev server.